JaxGaussianProcesses/GPJax/README.md

 project's gardeners are [daniel-dodd@](https://github.com/daniel-dodd), [henrymoss@](https://github.com/henrymoss), [st--@](https://github.com/st--), and
 [thomaspinder@](https://github.com/thomaspinder), listed in alphabetical order.
-The full governance structure of GPJax is detailed [here](docs/GOVERNANCE.md).We appreciate all [the contributors to GPJax](https://github.com/JaxGaussianProcesses/GPJax/graphs/contributors) who have helped to shape GPJax into the package it is today.
+The full governance structure of GPJax is detailed [here](docs/GOVERNANCE.md).
+We appreciate all [the contributors to GPJax](https://github.com/JaxGaussianProcesses/GPJax/graphs/contributors) who have helped to shape GPJax into the package it is today.